cheese736/Obsidian/Design Pattern in C#/Builder.md

 So, we need to find a solution ==to propagate information from the derived class to the base class==.
 And the solution is in **recursive generics** approach.

+>If it doesn’t make sense, think of it this way, our only goal is to have the subtype class returned in the Parent class(**PersonBuilder**) so that whenver we use the latest subclass we want all its inherited methods **&** to also return the same type as the subcl ass.

+---

+##  2. Stepwsie builder
+One might encounter situation that the builder should perform a set of steps, one after another in a specific order.

+## 3. Functional Builder
+- Unlike traditional class builders, we are not required to create a new instance or reset the state every time we want to use the builder.
+I’ve seen test code become extremely hard to read because the _forEach_ is riddled with building and resetting the state.
+Even worse, I’ve seen tests covered with reset logic that must run after each test.
+These are implementation details that we shouldn’t have to manage.
+The functional builder eliminates these problems.
+-